ferdaber/react-focus-within/README.md

         onBlur: Function
         onFocus: Function
     }
+    getFocusProps({
+        originalProps: object,
+    }): {
+        onBlur: Function
+        onFocus: Function
+        onMouseDown: Function
+    }
     isFocused: boolean
 }
 ```

+> ℹ️ You can use `getFocusProps` if you plan on implementing other effects for the following events: `onBlur`, `onFocus`, and `onMouseDown`, by passing those into `getFocusProps` it will call your event handlers first before its own.
+You can prevent default behavior of `FocusWithin` handlers by setting `event.focusWithinDefaultPrevented = true` or returning `false` in the event handler itself. `focusProps` is just a shorthand that calls `getFocusProps` with an empty object.

 > ⚠️ If you are wrapping the event handlers in `focusProps` before applying it to managed children, make sure to pass the native `event` object back to the original `onBlur` and `onFocus` events, `FocusWithin` relies on this to determine if an event was emitted from a native DOM element or a nested `FocusWithin` element